Kitchen Layout Trends 2026: 7 Smart Layout Shifts Replacing Open-Plan Living

 1. The Return of Closed Concept Kitchens

-Open plan isn’t gone.
+The open plan isn’t gone.
 But closed kitchens are rising fast.

 Designers report that homeowners want control again, especially in busy family homes.
 Cooking smells, dish noise, and visual mess are real issues.